getlantern/lantern/README.md

 ### Building all binaries

-If you want to build all supported binaries of Lantern you may use this
+If you want to build all supported binaries of Lantern use the `binaries` task:
-shortcut:

 ```sh
 make binaries